linkwithabhay/db-api/README.md

 # mongodb-api
-Deliver MongoDB data through an API server.
+Deliver MongoDB data to your App through an API server.